brennanpincardiff/rhiwbina_codeclub_projects/python_shapes.md

   forward(100)
   right(360/n)
 ```
+Run the code by pressing the triangle button.

 We can have more fun by creating a variable called side and altering this in the loop.
 Here is the code.
 ``` python